 Optimizing Motor Efficiency with VFDs

 Electric motors are a primary consumer of industrial electricity.
-Using variable frequency drives (VFDs) to minimize motor energy consumption leads to significant energy savings.
-This article discusses how VFDs improve motor performance, ultimately reducing energy use and extending motor system lifespan.
-It also provides insights into selecting and implementing VFDs.
+Using variable frequency drives (VFDs) to minimize motor energy consumption leads to significant energy savings and reduced environmental impact.
+Below, we discuss how VFDs improve motor performance, ultimately reducing energy use and extending motor system lifespan.
+We also offer insights into selecting and implementing VFDs.

 The US Department of Energy reports that machine-driven processes utilize 68% of the electricity in industrial manufacturing settings, with electric motors as the primary consumers.
 This statistic highlights the significant potential for electrical energy savings through technologies designed to improve motor energy efficiency.

-This article reviews the basic operation of a VFD, including regenerative and modular VFDs to provide an understanding for how these technologies provide remarkable motor control as well as energy savings while contributing to environmental sustainability goals.
-Some of the primary considerations in the selection process of a VFD for motor control are also discussed.
+Let’s get into the basic operation of a VFD, including regenerative and modular VFDs, to provide an understanding for how these industrial automation technologies provide remarkable motor control as well as energy savings while contributing to environmental sustainability goals.
+We’ll also touch on some of the primary considerations in the selection process of a VFD for motor control.

 A VFD is composed of three main stages: rectifier, DC bus, and inverter.